 Air Pollution: Major regions of the atmosphere.
 Chemical and photochemical reactions in atmosphere.
 Pollution of air by oxides of carbon, nitrogen and sulphur, hydrocarbons and particulates.
-Sources of air Pollutants: Chemical in dustry (metallurgical, non-metallurgical, non-metallurgical, petroleum, and mining), food presessing industry, power plants and automobile exhaust.
+Sources of air Pollutants: Chemical in dustry (metallurgical, non-metallurgical, non-metallurgical, non-metallic mineral, petroleum, and mining), food presessing industry, power plants and automobile exhaust.